athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/distribution-markups.jpg" class="image">

-Omitting my best-performing company from the calculations still results in an IRR of 111%.
+Excluding my best-performing company from the calculations still results in an IRR of 111%.
 Truly, a rising tide lifts all boats!